 🐬 Walt Disney Pictures live-action adaptation of Hans Christian Andersen’s beloved story “The Little Mermaid” will hit theaters in the U.S. on May 26, 2023.
 It will feature the accomplished singer and actress Halle Bailey in the role of Ariel.

-But controversy has erupted over the casting choice for Ariel.
+But controversy has erupted over the casting choice for central character and mermaid Ariel.
 It breaks the tradition of rendering Ariel a mermaid with white skin.
 Apparently, there are people who have forgotten that this is a fairytale—a fantasy, in which anything is possible, from sea creatures that sing, dance, and speak English to a lovely mermaid with dark skin.